Leroy Chiao: Early life and education

 Chiao was born to a Taiwanese American family in Milwaukee, Wisconsin.
 He was raised in Danville, California.
 His parents are Taiwanese waishengren who were born in Shandong province in mainland China but moved to Taiwan.
 They met while studying at a Taiwanese university in the 1950s before immigrating to the U.S.

 Chiao graduated from Monte Vista High School in Danville in 1978.
 In 1983, he earned a Bachelor of Science in chemical engineering from the University of California, Berkeley.
-He later earned an Master of Science and a Doctor of Philosophy in chemical engineering from the University of California, Santa Barbara in 1985 and 1987, respectively.
+He later earned a Master of Science (M.S.) and a Doctor of Philosophy (Ph.D.) in chemical engineering from the University of California, Santa Barbara in 1985 and 1987, respectively.

 Chiao's parents were chemical engineers who immigrated to Milwaukee from the Republic of China in the late 1950s for graduate school.
 Stressing a high doctorate-level science education, his parents encouraged him to follow their lead and become an engineer.
 Chiao's aviator call sign is "Shandong," the name of the Chinese province where his parents grew up.